 Downloading your documents as PDF will preserve the margins on Google Docs and other formatting details and allow you to print the document in the exact format you saved your document.

-Follow the steps below to save the Google Docs documents into PDF:
+Follow the steps below to save the Google docs invoice template & receipt maker documents into PDF:

 - Open your document in Google Docs.
 Find ‘File’ in the top left corner.
 Click it to open the drop-down menu.

 - Find and open ‘Download As,’ and select PDF and click OK.

 - After the doc is converted and downloaded as PDF, open the PDF and press the Ctrl + P keys to open the Print command and start printing.